projectcalico/calico-dnsmasq/README.md

   (Trusty).

 - calico\_2.72 and ubuntu\_2.72\_no\_dnssec, for installing Calico
-  using Mirantis Fuel 5.1.
+  using Mirantis Fuel 5.1 or 6.1.

-- master, for installation on Red Hat Enterprise Linux 7.
-(This branch is an exception to the general scheme described above, as it combines code changes and RPM packaging work in the same branch.)
+- calico\_2.72 and rpm\_2.72, for installation on Red Hat Enterprise Linux 7.

 Please do contact us via http://www.projectcalico.org/community/, for help with rebasing or applying Calico patches to other upstream